Environmental guidance for your business in Northern Ireland & Scotland

 You must make sure that your pesticide application equipment is tested when five years old.
 Rucksacks and handheld sprayers are exempt.
 From 26 November 2015 Grandfather Rights expire (they may have applied if you spray on your own or your employers land) and pesticide spraying must always be carried out by someone with the appropriate certificate.

 If the invasive plants are near a watercourse, consideration should be given to mechanical removal methods, where possible.
 See the Cutting and burning invasive plants page.
 If you are planning to use herbicide in or near to a watercourse, you must consult the NIEA or SEPA.
+In Scotland you can apply herbicide to an invasive non-native plant, growing within 1 metre of the top of the bank, under the conditions set out in GBR 23g.

 You must also carry out a Control of Substances Hazardous to Health (COSHH) assessment for any activities that involve herbicides.